Thursday, August 13, 2009

 Sensgiveen en Caracas

 Last night was an unexpectedly very Thanksgiving-esque dinner en mi casa en Caracas.
-Turkey, wine, stuffing, (20 pounds of) sweet potatoes, green beans, soup—the whole deal.
+Turkey, wine, stuffing, sweet potatoes, green beans, soup—the whole deal.
 We even went around and each said what we’re thankful for en español.
-Por ejemplo, Thom and I said we were thankful for all the friends we’d made in Caracas; Steve said he was thankful for water (we had no running water, which made washing dishes/hands/etc interesting..), and Giulio said he was happy for passing all the tests he needs to graduate (eeesooo).
-The mood was lovely and everyone left 5 pounds heavier than they arrived.
+Por ejemplo, Thom and I said we were thankful for all the friends we’d made in Caracas; Steve said he was thankful for water (we had no running water, which made washing dishes/hands interesting...), and Giulio said he was happy for passing all the tests he needs to graduate (eeesooo).
+The mood was lovely and everyone left five pounds heavier than when they'd arrived.

 Friday, October 24, 2008